hpcleuven/VscDocumentation/source/software/r_devtools.rst

 .. note::

   When consulting the devtools documentation, make sure that it is the correct version!
-  It should match the module devtools version.
-To check what devtools version is installed:
+  It should match the module's devtools version.
+To check which devtools version is installed:

   .. code-block:: r